11th Army Corps (Russian Federation)

 The corps is located in Kaliningrad Oblast, with its headquarters in the city of Gusev.

 The corps was formed on 1 April 2016, and operates from Kaliningrad Oblast.
 Its first commander was Yuri Yarovitsky.

 On 1 February 2021 the revival of the 75th Guards Motor Rifle Regiment at Sovetsk (until 1946 - the city of Tilsit), formerly part of the 40th Guards Tank Division, was reported.
 It was reported that the new regiment would form part of the newly forming motor rifle division of the 11th Army Corps, likely a revived 1st Guards Motor Rifle Division.
 Sovetsk is located on the banks of the Neman River on the border with Lithuania, where the shortest land route to the border with the main part of Russia begins.

+In 2024 the Сorps was transferred to the newly formed Leningrad Military District.

 The Corps included an artillery brigade (with BM-27 Uragan and BM-30 Smerch heavy rocket launchers), missile and motor rifle brigades, and regiments for tanks, motor rifle and air defense.

+Military actions

-After February 24, 2022, the Corps was committed to the 2022 Russian invasion of Ukraine.
-On 26th October 2022, Reuters published a special report regarding the defeat and retreat of an 11th Army detachment under colonel Ivan Popov and thousands of documents left in a base in Balakliia after the Ukrainian eastern Kharkiv counteroffensive 6-8th September.
+After 24 February 2022, the corps was committed to the Russian invasion of Ukraine.
+On 26 October 2022, Reuters published a special report regarding the defeat and retreat of an 11th Army detachment under colonel Ivan Popov and thousands of documents left in a base in Balakliia after the Ukrainian eastern Kharkiv counteroffensive 6–8 September.
+According to the documents, units within the corps had suffered heavy losses around Balakliia.
+In an action near Hrakove on 19 July, thirty-nine men were wounded, seven were dead, and 17 were reported missing, with a tank and two APCs lost.
+Meanwhile, on 24 July, 12 marines were killed in a HIMARS strike.
+By 30 August, the corps was down to 71% of its authorized strength, although more draftees were ordered.
+Some units were even worse off.
+The 2nd Assault Battalion had 49 personnel, when it should have had 240.
+The 9th BARS Brigade, an irregular unit, was at 23% of its intended manpower.

-In October 2022 American military correspondent David Axe claimed that the 11th Army Corps was destroyed during the 2022 Russian invasion of Ukraine and would "almost certainly require many months to rest, re-equip and induct draftees in order to regain even a fraction of its former strength."
+In October 2022 American military correspondent David Axe claimed that the 11th Army Corps was destroyed during the 2022 Kharkiv counteroffensive, having lost half its troops and 200 vehicles, and would "almost certainly require many months to rest, re-equip and induct draftees in order to regain even a fraction of its former strength."